 Sample English course offerings include:

-- Introduction to E-Business
+Introduction to E-Business

-- Supply Chain Management
+Supply Chain Management

-- International Company and Cross Culture Management
+International Company and Cross Culture Management

-- Additional course examples
+Additional course examples

-Grading: Students are taught by Chinese faculty at their host university.
+Students are taught by Chinese faculty at their host university.
 Grades are noted as credit/no credit (CR/NCR) on their transcript and will NOT affect their GPA.
 In order to receive CR students must earn the equivalent of an American "C" or above.
 The goal is to be a full-time student at the host institution while also taking the equivalent of a full-time load at Drexel.
 Students must not exceed the equivalent of 20 Drexel credits.

 recommended by ACEM.
 It is possible for students to apply for the university dormitories, but the rooms are in high demand and visiting students generally prefer the conditions of private housing.

 For meals, students can eat at a very economical price in the on-campus cafeterias, and this is an excellent way to experience and understand Chinese university life.
 There are also a variety of Chinese and Western restaurants located within walking distance of the campus and an even wider range of possibilities for exploration throughout the city of Shanghai.

-Visa: Non-Chinese citizens will need to obtain a Chinese visa to participate in this program.
+Non-Chinese citizens will need to obtain a Chinese visa to participate in this program.
 Refer to the Chinese Embassy

-Money MattersThis is a Drexel sponsored program, thus your Drexel tuition and financial aid remain the same during your term abroad.
-Students may also want to submit a revised budget to the Financial Aid Office to see if additional funding may be available.
+This is a Drexel sponsored program, thus your Drexel tuition and financial aid remain the same during the term abroad.
+Students may also want to submit a revised budget to Drexel Central to see if additional funding may be available.